 You'll stay at the picturesque El Galpon del Glaciar (formerly known as the "Estancia Alice").
 The lodge is warm and welcoming with delicious homemade food, located just 15 minutes from downtown El Calafate.
 The homestead covers an area of Patagonian Steppe - a unique ecosystem of rivers, lakes and lagoons.
 While at the homestead visit the nature reserve and enjoy its many trails - over 40 species of migrating birds pass through here so keep turning your eyes skyward!
 The homestead is also a working ranch and you'll have the opportunity to tour the shearing sheds and watch the working sheepdogs in action.
 For those who want to explore by horseback this is also an option.

 Today you drive into Parque Nacional Los Glaciares and go to the stunning lookout of Perito Moreno Glacier.
 This huge advancing glacier is more than 3 miles wide at its front and over 20 stories high.
 You'll take a boat across Lago Argentino, passing the massive front wall of blue ice all the while watching for icebergs.
 Landing at a small beach you'll start hiking through the beech forest to the ice pack of the glacier and have the opportunity to walk on the glacier.
 You'll eat lunch sitting on the lateral moraine of the glacier, giving you the opportunity to absorb the magnificence of the glacier's anatomy and the treat of listening to its thunderous concerto of groaning and cracking ice dropping into the lake below.
 As you hike out this afternoon there are numerous photographic opportunities.
 See if you can spot the Andean Condor or Buff-necked Ibis!
+This glacier walk has minimum age of 10 and a maximum age limit of 65 years of age (alternatives available; contact us for details).

 Today you transfer by comfortable bus to Torres del Paine.
 Enjoy the stunning scenery all the way into Torres del Paine National Park.
 Relax at your comfortable lodge, your home for the next three nights.